garciadanny/Gratuity/README.md

 - [x] Optional: Remember the bill amount across app restarts.
 After an 10 minutes, clear the state.
 - [x] Optional: Use locale specific currency and currency thousands separator.
+- [x] Optional: Add a light/dark color theme to the settings view.

 ## Demos